Dougal J. Sutherland

 working with Jeff Schneider on machine learning.

 My work is supported by a Sandia Campus Executive Program fellowship — thanks, Sandia!

 I'm primarily interested in learning on sets and distributions

 and in active learning, particularly in nonstandard settings such as matrices and searching for large-scale patterns.

-Some research code is on github;
+research code on github,

-denotes equal contribution.
+Below, ** denotes equal contribution.